wkumari/draft-kh-dnsop-7706bis/README.md

-   published, the SOA for the root zone is the digital representation of the current date with a two-digit counter appended, and the SOA is changed every day even if the contents of the root zone are
+   published, the SOA for the root zone is the digital representation of the current date with a two-digit counter appended, and the SOA is changed every day even if the contents of the root zone are unchanged.

-Kumari & Hoffman          Expires July 27, 2019                 [Page 6]

-Internet-Draft            Running Root on Local             January 2019

-   unchanged.
 For example, the SOA of the root zone on January 2, 2018 was 2018010201.
 A process can use this fact to create a check for the contents of the local root zone (using a program not specified in this document).

+Kumari & Hoffman          Expires July 28, 2019                 [Page 6]

+Internet-Draft              Root Server Local               January 2019

 4. Using the Root Zone Server on the Same Host